AndyWendt/Vim/vim.md

 * `di+'` for deleting everything in between single-quotes
 * `x` delete character under cursor
 * `3x` delete 3 characters forward.
 Capital for reverse
+* `^D` delete all characters on line starting from first non-whitespace
+* `0D` delete all characters on line including whitespace

 ## Movement